Customer support and care

 We are also aware that there are instances when customers are faced with challenges that prevent them from resolving cases quickly.
 To support these customers, we have a dedicated welfare team that work closely with vulnerable customers.

-Our Samaritan-trained welfare team works in close partnership with advice groups, such as the Citizens Advice Bureau and StepChange Debt Charity.
-If you are facing a challenge that prevents you from resolving your case, please speak to our customer contact centre on: 01992 803 291 *
+Our Samaritan-trained welfare team works in close partnership with advice groups, such as the Citizens Advice and StepChange Debt Charity.
+If you are facing a challenge that prevents you from resolving your case, please speak to our customer contact centre on the telephone number above.

 We realise that a visit from a judicial services officer can be an unusual and sometimes difficult moment for any person or family.
 We are keen to learn from your experience, and will take all feedback seriously.
 We know we can always improve what we do.